mar-naseer/AI-Job-Matcher/README.md

 ## 🔍 Use Case

 **Tired of not knowing whether your resume fits a job role?**
-This app helps job seekers, students, and freelancers quickly:
+I have made this app which helps job seekers, students, and freelancers quickly:

 - ✅ Compare Resume with Job Description (PDF/DOCX)
 - ✅ Get a Match Score using ML-based semantic similarity